Get Support

 Pass Programs

 Across Washington State, there are organizations and groups that provide discounts and free opportunities to foster parents and kinship caregivers.
-These pass programs listed below are available to all caregivers statewide.
+The pass programs listed below are available to all caregivers statewide.
 The CaRES guide provides additional information about regional activities and clothing closets, too!

 - Pacific Science Center